-required for the Indigend Knowledge Keeper.

-Honorariums should be a following the service tha out of respect for the Elo representative. t was provided,

 Cultural Activities JCC

+Recommended

-Recommended Honorarium
+Honorarium

 Traditional Welcome: \$150 for one

 Opening/Closing Prayer person for

 each event

+day.

-Elder or Indigenous day. \$50 for one
+Elder or Indigenous \$50 for one

 representative meeting person per

 participant (Participant hour.

 may provide services

 including consultation, \$200 for one

 knowledge sharing, person for

-opening/closing prayer and story-telling) half-day meeting.
+opening/closing prayer and half-day

+story-telling) meeting.
 This

-story telling) rate covers all
+rate covers all

 services

 performed

-during the meeting.
+during the

-4400 (see see see
+meeting.

+\$400 for one

+•

-\$400 for one person for full
+person for full

 day meeting.
 This rate

 covers all

 services

+performed

-performed during the meeting.
+during the meeting.

 Speakers/Presenters Rates will

 vary- refer to

-individual for
+individual for rate.

-rate.

 Firekeepers/ Doorkeepers \$100 per

 for Ceremony event.

 Cultural Services (Such as \$350 per event

 brushing, smudging, (5-8 hours).

 healing sessions, sweat

 lodge, longhouse

 ceremony,

 medicine/wellness

-workshops)

-Individual \$150 per
+workshops) Individual \$150 per

 dancers/singers/drummers person per

 (outside of contracted event day.

 cultural performance

 groups)

-Physician Recruitment and Retention a) FE funds can be used to su pport physician a) FE funds cannot be used to support physician

-recruitment and retention activities that time or supports for compensation related

-complement health author rity processes and work such as preparing, developing and

-meet facilities' needs.
-As a an early and negotiating alternative payment plans with

-ongoing process, MSAs and d health health authorities and Ministry of Health.
+Physician Recruitment and Retention a) FE funds can be used to su recruitment and retention complement health author meet facilities' needs.
+As a ongoing process, MSAs and authorities should work to strengthening, coordinating streamlining local and region and processes with the intestakeholders' roles and reseavoid duplication or siloing services/supports, and impand retention outcomes. activities that rity processes and an early and d health gether on og and onal strategies ent to clarify sponsibilities, g of a) FE funds cannot be used to support physician time or supports for compensation related work such as preparing, developing and negotiating alternative payment plans with health authorities and Ministry of Health.

-authorities should work to gether on

-strengthening, coordinatin g and

-streamlining local and regi onal strategies

-and processes with the int ent to clarify

-stakeholders' roles and res sponsibilities,

-avoid duplication or siloing gof

-services/supports, and imp prove recruitment

-and retention outcomes.

-Working with community nartners (e.g.

-Division of Family Practice
+Working with community partners (e.g., Division of Family Practice) can also be considered where appropriate.

-considered where appropr

-considered which appropr